Douglas Croft: Later life

 In February 1947, he was critically injured in a motorcycle accident which killed 19-year-old driver John J. Masterson.

-His final motion picture role, a bit part in 1947's Killer McCoy, was filmed in June or July 1947.
+His final movie role in 1947's Killer McCoy was filmed in June or July 1947.

 Death

-Douglas Croft died on October 24, 1963 in Los Angeles of acute alcohol intoxication and liver disease, aged 37.
+Croft died on October 24, 1963, in Los Angeles of acute alcohol intoxication and liver disease, aged 37.
 He was buried at Fort Rosecrans National Cemetery near San Diego, California.